tarwn/lessthandot-hugo/blogs/content/posts/2008-06-12-sql-server-2008-adds-iso-week-tzoffset-n.md

   - Data Modelling and Design

 ---
-I saw microsecond and nanosecond already in CTP5 but this is the first time I have seen ISO Week (ISO_WEEK) and Time Zone Offset(TZoffset), maybe I haven&#8217;t looked hard enough 🙂
+I saw microsecond and nanosecond already in CTP5 but this is the first time I have seen ISO Week (ISO_WEEK) and Time Zone Offset(TZoffset), maybe I haven't looked hard enough 🙂

 Here are the datepart and abbreviations you have to use for the 4 new oness